Chef-Boutonne

 Chef-Boutonne ([ʃɛf butɔn]) is a commune in the Deux-Sèvres department in the Nouvelle-Aquitaine region in western France.
 On 1 January 2019, the former communes La Bataille, Crézières and Tillou were merged into Chef-Boutonne.

 Geography

 The Boutonne has its source in the commune, hence its name, Chef-Boutonne meaning head of the Boutonne.

+Population

+The population data below refer to the commune in its geography as of January 2023.